Lattice congruences, fans and Hopf algebras: Fan Posets

 Let $(\F,P)$ be a fan poset and let $b$ be a linear functional on $\reals^d$.
 For any covering relation $C_1\covered C_2$ in $P$, let $\nu$ be the unit normal vector to the hyperplane separating $C_1$ from $C_2$, oriented to point from $C_1$ to $C_2$.
 Say that $(\F,P)$ is {\em induced by} $b$ if for any such $C_1\covered C_2$ and $\nu$ we have $b(\nu)>0$.
 For any maximal cone $C$ of $\F$, let $N_+$ be the set of outward-facing unit normals $\nu$ of $C$ such that $b(\nu)>0$ and let $N_-$ be the set of outward-facing unit normals for which $b(\nu)<0$.
 Say a maximal cone $C$ is {\em bisimplicial} with respect to $b$ if both $N_+$ and $N_-$ are linearly independent sets.
 Say $(\F,P)$ is {\em bisimplicial} with respect to $b$ if it induced by $b$ and if each maximal cone of $\F$ is bisimplicial with respect to $b$.

 A facial interval of a fan poset is itself a fan poset.
 That is, if $C$ is a cone of $\F$ and $I$ is the corresponding interval of $P$, then $(\F|_C,I)$ is a fan poset.
-If $(\F,P)$ enjoys some subset of the properties of being polytopal, homotopy facial, atomic-facial, induced, bisimplicial and/or simplicial, then $(\F|_C,I)$ enjoys those properties as well.
+If $(\F,P)$ is polytopal, homotopy facial, atomic-facial, induced, bisimplicial and/or simplicial, then $(\F|_C,I)$ enjoys those properties as well.

 The fan poset $(\F,P)$ is defined to be {\em polytopal} and/or {\em simplicial} if $\F$ is.
 If $(\F,P)$ is polytopal, then the polytope is combinatorially isomorphic to $\Gamma$, so we refer to the polytope as $\Gamma$.
 If $(\F,P)$ is a polytopal fan poset induced by a linear functional~$b$, then $P$ is the partial order induced by $b$ on the vertices of $\Gamma$.